 Barely 2 hours drive southwest of Sydney lies the unspoiled paradise of the Kangaroo Valley.
-Lying within Morton National Park, the fact that the town has officially been named Australia’s first ‘plastic bag free town’ gives an indication of the population (about 3 people live there), but also that you highly unlikely to stumble across a scaghead’s syringe or doggy paddle into a condom fish.
+Lying within Morton National Park, the fact that the town has officially been named Australia’s first ‘plastic bag free town’ gives an indication of the population (about 3 people live there), but also that you’re highly unlikely to stumble across a scaghead’s syringe or doggy paddle into a condom fish.

-15 of us paddled with the current for 2 days and with little wind, there was a surprising lack of moaning from Crispo.
+15 of us paddled with the current for two days and with little wind, there was a surprising lack of moaning from Crispo.
 He appeared to lack complaint altogether – too busy marveling at the beauty of his immediate surroundings.

 To see the vid of this awesome weekend escape, click here.